Applied Mathematics Faculty

 |

-Foundation Professor Chaitan Gupta continued his highly influential and
+Emeritus Foundation Professor Chaitan Gupta continued his highly

-productive research in ordinary differential equations with many
+influential and productive research in ordinary differential equations

-coauthors from all over the world.
-He is in great demand as a referee
+with many coauthors from all over the world.
+He is in great demand as a

-for papers in the area of multi-point boundary value problems because of
+referee for papers in the area of multi-point boundary value problems

-his seminal work on multi-point non-linear boundary value problems.
-He
+because of his seminal work on multi-point non-linear boundary value

-received a Foster Fellowship at the Department of State for 1999-2001.
+problems.
+He received a Foster Fellowship at the Department of State

-testing for the department.
-NOTE: Although Professor Gupta is retiring
+homework, quiz, and testing for the department.
+Although

-considers himself a potential doctoral dissertation adviser for UNR math
+considers himself a potential thesis adviser for UNR math students.

 |